garystafford/voter-service/README.md

 ## Voting

-Submitting a new vote requires an HTTP `POST` request to the `/voter/votes` endpoint, as follows:
+Submitting a new candidate requires an HTTP `POST` request to the `/voter/votes` endpoint, as follows:

 HTTPie